Defining the Inuit Dog

 There is confusion regarding terminology.
 Questions often asked are, “What is the difference between a Canadian Inuit Dog and a Canadian Eskimo Dog (CED)?”
 “Are they different from a Greenland Dog?”
 “What is an Inuit Sled Dog?”

 The name "Eskimo" is a corruption of a name assigned by non-Inuit more than a century ago.
 It has long since been considered pejorative, and the name was almost entirely abandoned at the time of the first Inuit Circumpolar Conference held in Barrow, Alaska in 1977 when "Inuit", meaning The People, was officially adopted.
-Honoring the desire to be identified as "Inuit" is not an issue of political correctness, but a matter of respecting the wishes of those who prefer to be called by a name of their own choosing, not one assigned to them from another culture.
+Honoring the desire to be identified as "Inuit" is not an issue of political correctness, but a matter of respecting the wishes of those who prefer to be called by a name of their own choosing, not one assigned to them by another culture.
 However, the term "Eskimo" is still used in an historic sense.
 And it is appropriate to identify Alaskan Yupik/Aleut as "Eskimo".
-The word is also used in the world of all breed kennel club registered dogs, including the Canadian Kennel Club (CKC) who registers both the CED and the Greenland Dog, The Kennel Club (Great Britain) who registers separately a Canadian Eskimo Dog and a Greenland Dog, and the Fédération Cynologique Internationale (FCI) who refers to, but does not recognize a Canadian Eskimo Dog, but does register a Greenland Dog.
+The word is also used in the world of cultured all breed kennel club registered dogs, including the Canadian Kennel Club (CKC) who registers both the CED and the Greenland Dog (The CKC offers a massively confusing description of the Greenland Dog as follows: “Since the Inuit people of Canada’s Arctic were known to have emigrated from Greenland many centuries ago bringing their sled dogs with them, it’s possible this hardy polar Spitz breed is the forerunner of our native Canadian Eskimo Dog.”), The Kennel Club (Great Britain) who registers separately a CED and a Greenland Dog (calling it native to Greenland), and the Fédération Cynologique Internationale (FCI) who separately recognizes the CED and the Greenland Dog (Greenland listed as country of origin).

 B. Defining 'purity'